gregh3285/OptikEcho/README.md

 - **GATE** is a polyphonic input for the note.
 The rising edge of GATE triggers the start of a note.
 It is sustained until GATE is removed.
 The threshold for gate is set (without hysteresis) at 0.7 volts.

-- **VELOCITY** is a polyphonic input for the velocity of the note.
+- **VELOCITY** (the input) is a polyphonic input for the velocity of the note.
 The model currently just updates the gain of the note based upon the input.
 This follows the guidance for velocity from 0 volts (*ppp*, quiet) to 10 volts (*fff*, loud).
 Sending 0 does *not* shut the note off.
 Note on and note off is controlled by the GATE.
 Velocity is sampled when the V/OCT causes an update to internal state for a channel.
 If nothing is connected to VELOCITY, 50% (5 V) is assumed.

 - **OUT** is a *monophonic* output of the piano simulator.

 - Light.
 I'm an engineer by training.
 Everything needs a flashing light.
 I liked in the tutorial.
 It stays.

+- **VELOCITY** (the knob or parameter) either sets the velocity of notes or acts as an attenuator if there's an input to VELOCITY (the input).

 Lessor I/O that may not survive include: